Agamya-Samuel/wq-qotd/README.md

 5. Push to the branch (`git push origin feature/amazing-feature`)
 6. Open a Pull Request

+## Deployment

+### Local Development

+See the [Installation](#installation) section above for local setup instructions.

+### Wikimedia Toolforge Deployment

+This application is configured for deployment on Wikimedia Toolforge.
+For detailed deployment instructions, see [TOOLFORGE_DEPLOYMENT.md](TOOLFORGE_DEPLOYMENT.md).

+**Quick Summary:**
+1. Create a tool account on Toolforge
+2. Set up a Git repository for your tool
+3. Clone and push your code
+4. Create database on ToolsDB
+5. Deploy using Build Service: `toolforge webservice build start`

+The application automatically detects the Toolforge environment and uses credentials from `replica.my.cnf`.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.